 But one thing that’s often overlooked when talking about revolutionary technology is how did people know how to use it?
 The answer is, of course, technical writing.
 There are plenty of instances of technical writing being produced alongside a revolutionary invention.
-In this article we share some powerful examples of how – sometimes on purpose and sometimes by accident – technical writing helped change the world.
+In this article we share some powerful examples of how – sometimes on purpose and sometimes by accident – technical writing and technical writing services helped change the world.

 One example of technical writing accidentally changing the world is the proto-technical writing of the Carthaginians.
 While popular culture depicts the Roman Empire as an all-conquering and unrivalled military and cultural juggernaut of antiquity, at the start of the first Punic War (264–241 BC), this wasn’t actually the case.
 At this point in time, the then-Roman Republic was relatively small and roughly included the middle and southern parts of modern Italy.
 On the other hand, their Carthaginian opponents controlled an empire stretching from the island of Sicily, across the coast of north Africa, and all the way to southern Spain.